-This project is open to artists nationally.
-We are committed to building a public art collection that represents a broad diversity of artists based on race, color, creed, gender, gender variance, sexual orientation, national origin, age, religion, marital status, political opinion or affiliation, or mental or physical disability.
-The selection panel is especially interested in artists who can demonstrate a deep understanding of the neighborhood, as well as the area's history, urban landscape, surrounding neighborhoods, and in context with current social and cultural events.
+This project is open to artists that reside in the state of Colorado.
+We are committed to building a public art collection that represents a broad diversity of artists based on race, color, creed, gender identity, sexual orientation, national origin, age, religion, marital status, political opinion or affiliation, or mental or physical disability.
+The selection panel is especially interested in artists who can demonstrate a deep understanding of the library's mission, the neighborhood, and the area's history and urban landscape, as well as creating work(s) in context with current social and cultural events.